cp, mv and rm Commands

 Renaming a File

-To rename a file (it's just moving it to the same location with a new name):
+To rename a file (moving it to the same location with a new name):

 mv oldname.txt newname.txt